-However, one of the best reasons to launch a startup in Philadelphia is vast number of funding resources in the city.
+However, one of the best reasons to build a startup in Philadelphia is vast number of funding resources in the city.
 If you’re looking for investment for your startup in Philly, then check out this massive list of some of the most important funding sources, regardless of how far along your startup is.

 Early Stage Funding in Philadelphia

 A "seed accelerator" is a cohort-based program that typically accepts teams (not solo-founders) with a product (functional prototype or live product) and some form of traction (for example, user, revenue, or team growth).
 If accepted to a seed-accelerator, a company typically receives a small investment ($15,000-$150,000) in exchange for equity (6-10%).
 The goal of a seed-accelerator is to help companies accelerate their product or user growth during the program (typically 3-6 months) in order to raise a proper Angel or Seed Round of funding at the "Demo Day" that concludes the program.

 Notable Angel Investors in Philadelphia